Disorder-enhanced transport in a chain of lossy dipoles strongly coupled to cavity photons: On the nature of the semilocalized eigenstates

 In Figs.~\ref{fig:Finite size scaling}(a) and \ref{fig:Finite size scaling}(b), we display the results for the eigenstates corresponding to the eigenfrequencies $\omega_n^\mathrm{pol}/\omega_0 = 0.9$, $1$, and $1.06$, i.e., the same as the ones studied in the main text, notably in Figs.~\ref{fig:Freq, PR and Ph function of W} and \ref{fig:Probability density for different disorder}.
-On the one hand, at small disorder strength in panel (a), two polaritonic states (plotted by orange diamonds and blue squares) show a PR increasing linearly with the number of dipoles $\mathcal{N}$, precisely following the growth rate $2(\mathcal{N}+1)/3$ which corresponds to maximally extended eigenstates in an ordered ($W=0$) system.
-On the other hand, the dark state, plotted by red triangles, presents an increasing PR at small system sizes, but a constant one for large enough number of dipoles $\mathcal{N}$, demonstrating its localized nature despite its quite large localization length.
+On the one hand, at small disorder strength in panel (a), two polaritonic states (plotted by orange diamonds and blue squares) show a PR increasing linearly with the number of dipoles $\mathcal{N}$, precisely following the growth rate $2(\mathcal{N}+1)/3$ plotted as a black dashed line, which corresponds to maximally extended eigenstates in an ordered ($W=0$) system.
+On the other hand, the PR of the dark state, plotted by red triangles, increases at small system sizes before it converges to a constant value for large enough number of dipoles $\mathcal{N}$, demonstrating its localized nature despite its quite large localization length.
 At larger disorder strength in panel (b), the PR of both the mainly dipolar polariton (blue squares) and the dark state (red triangles) are drastically reduced and remain constant, indicating localized states, as already seen in Figs.~\ref{fig:Probability density for different disorder}(e) and \ref{fig:Probability density for different disorder}(h).
 The mainly photonic polariton (orange diamonds) remains delocalized, although presenting a slightly reduced PR.
-Finally, in Fig.~\ref{fig:Finite size scaling}(c), a larger disorder strength $W/\omega_0=1$ is considered and in addition to the three eigenstates discussed above, we also show the scaling of the PR of a mainly photonic polariton with eigenfrequency $\omega_n^\mathrm{pol}/\omega_0=1.55$ (green circles) and of fully dipolar dark state with eigenfrequency $\omega_n^\mathrm{pol}/\omega_0=0.7$ (black crosses).
-In that context, one can see that all of the three previously discussed eigenstates show a constant value of PR, confirming the fact that such semilocalized states are not extended.
-Moreover, the mainly photonic polariton (green circles) still have a growing PR, showing that such a state having an eigenfrequency $\omega_n^\mathrm{pol}>\omega_0+W/2$ remains extended.
-Finally, eigenfrequencies $\omega_n^\mathrm{pol}<\omega_{q=0}^\mathrm{ph}$, newly allowed by the large value of the disorder strength, are totally localized with a constant value of PR around $1$, as can be seen from the black crosses.
+Finally, in Fig.~\ref{fig:Finite size scaling}(c), a larger disorder strength $W/\omega_0=1$ is considered and in addition to the three eigenstates discussed above which are now semilocalized, we also show the scaling of the PR of a mainly photonic polariton with eigenfrequency $\omega_n^\mathrm{pol}/\omega_0=1.55$ (green circles) and of a fully dipolar dark state with eigenfrequency $\omega_n^\mathrm{pol}/\omega_0=0.7$ (black crosses).
+In that context, one can see that all of the three previously discussed eigenstates show a PR that, after increasing at small sizes, converges to a constant value at larger sizes, confirming the fact that such semilocalized states are not extended.
+Moreover, the mainly photonic polariton (green circles) still has a growing PR, showing that such a state having an eigenfrequency $\omega_n^\mathrm{pol}>\omega_0+W/2$ remains extended.
+The eigenstates with frequencies $\omega_n^\mathrm{pol}<\omega_{q=0}^\mathrm{ph}$ newly allowed by the large value of the disorder strength are totally localized with a constant value of the PR around $1$, as can be seen from the black crosses in Fig.~\ref{fig:Finite size scaling}(c).
 We note that we have also checked (not shown) that the photonic weight $\mathrm{Ph}(n)$ of the eigenstates is not affected when increasing the system size, and is independent of the number of dipoles $\mathcal{N}$.